 The population of Madagascar is estimated at just over 22 million, 90 percent of whom live on less than two dollars per day.
 The majority of the population adheres to traditional beliefs, Christianity, or an amalgamation of both.
 Malagasy and French are both official languages.
 This is a mission trip that needs French-speakers, though English is spoken there as well.
 We will be working with a church plant called Tana City Centre Church.
 It was planted in 2000 and is in Antananarivo, the capital.
-2019 will be our seventh year of mission trips to Madagascar, and we are very excited about both the work that we’ll be doing and the relationships we’ll be continuing.
+2019 will be our eighth year of mission trips to Madagascar, and we are very excited about both the work that we’ll be doing and the relationships we’ll be continuing.

 This is Redeemer's best trip for those in Healthcare.
 We've done five Medical trips to Madagascar.
 The following is a 2015 synopsis, and every year follows a similar pattern: